flavio70/TESTFRAME/FRAMEWORK/katelibs/README.txt

         klogger.py              management of logs              - tbd
         ktracer.py              management of trace             - tbd

-    DEMO
-        testcase.py
-        testcase.py.prs
+    TEST BASE
+        testcase.py             base class for Test script implementation

 GENERAL DESCRIPTION

-A Test script (testcase.py) foreseens a configuration file (testcase.py.prs) with current presets for a running session.
+A Test script (derived from testcase.py) foreseens a configuration file (testfile.py.prs) with current presets for a running session.
 The Presettings file is a JSON based text file, filled by K@TE Application or manually from expert user.

 The K@TE Application supplies a test script template for a specific Test Topology.
 On test script a preamble section declare all active items variables foreseens for the Topoloty and the correct